slackapi/deno-slack-runtime/README.md

    property is used to determine which function to load and run at runtime.

-Regardless of which mode of operation used, each runtime definition for a function is specified in it's own file and must be the default export.
+Regardless of which mode of operation used, each runtime definition for a function is specified in its own file and must be the default export.

 ## Usage